tgen/jetstream/README.md

 [Records](https://en.wikipedia.org/wiki/Record_(computer_science)) are
 generated for any data stored in tables (csv or tsv).
 Essentially, each row in the table becomes an object with key-value properties determined by the header of the table.
-This strategy allows project to be stored in a ton of different formats, while needing only a single interface to access that data (see the Project() class).
+This strategy allows project data to be stored in a ton of different formats, while needing only a single interface to access that data (see the Project() class).